Pyguy420/heath-care-data/README.md

 )
 ```

-**Data volume:** 3,055 hospitals · 6 conditions · 18,330 readmission records
+**3,055 hospitals · 6 conditions · 18,330 readmission records**

 ---

 ## ETL Pipeline

-`load_data.py` handles the full ingestion workflow:

-1. Parses the raw CMS `.numbers` file using `numbers-parser`
-2. Cleans and coerces numeric fields — handles `N/A`, `Too Few to Report`, and `NaN` values
-3. Splits the flat file into 3 normalized tables
-4. Loads into MySQL via `mysql-connector-python` with foreign key integrity
+The raw file had issues — `N/A`, `Too Few to Report`, and inconsistent numeric types scattered throughout. `load_data.py` handles all of that.
+It parses the `.numbers` format, coerces the columns, splits everything into the 3 tables, and loads it into MySQL with foreign keys intact.

+Not the prettiest data to work with, but that's usually how it goes with real datasets.

 ```bash
 pip install numbers-parser mysql-connector-python pandas